Special Educational Needs and Disabilities

 Who can I contact for further information?

 If you wish to discuss any aspect of your child’s needs in school please contact your child’s class teacher and arrange a meeting with them.
-If you wish to discuss your child’s needs further a meeting can be made with the school SENDCo, Miss Cave, through the school office.
+If you wish to discuss your child’s needs further a meeting can be made with the school's Inclusion Lead through the school office.

 ADHD- Attention Deficit Hyperactivity Disorder, a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.